‘The Bachelor’: Vanessa Grimaldi & Nick Viall’s Hottest Moments Together — Pics

 ‘The Bachelor’: Nick Viall Finale Pics — See The Proposal & More

 One thing is for sure — Vanessa and Nick make one good-looking couple!
 He even admitted right before proposing that he’s been in love with Vanessa since the second rose ceremony!
 OMG!
-From their one-on-one date where she got sick and he had to hold her hair back, to their classroom date where Nick met her students; these two are just the cutest!
+From their one-on-one date where she got sick and he had to hold her hair back, to their classroom date where Nick met her students, Nick and Vanessa’s relationship is to cute!
 Fourth times a charm, Nick, and we couldn’t be happier for you!
 Congrats to the happy couple.
 Now, go take a look back at their love journey by clicking through our attached gallery!

 HollywoodLifers, are you excited that Vanessa won Nick’s heart?